ncoghlan/misc/notes/python3/questions_and_answers.rst

 * 10.2 dropped Python 2.4 (Windows) in November 2010
 * 12.0 dropped Python 2.4 (non-Windows) in February 2012
 * 12.2 dropped Python 2.5 in August 2012
-* 15.4 will likely drop Python 2.6 in September 2015
+* 15.4 dropped Python 2.6 in September 2015

-Python 2.6 compatibility is still required more than 7 years after its original release, and isn't getting dropped until well after the first CentOS 7 release was available (not to mention the earlier release of a Python 2.7 SCL).
+Python 2.6 compatibility was still required more than 7 years after its original release, and didn't get dropped until well after the first CentOS 7 release was available (not to mention the earlier release of a Python 2.7 SCL).